ArchitaWadhwa/BigOH_MyntraHackkeramp/README.md

 2. Establishes MYNTRA as a trusted fashion destination by providing clear sustainability information.
 3. Boosts user engagement and satisfaction through interactive, AI-driven recommendations.

-## Feasibility and Scalability
+## Feasibility and Scalability for future Advancements

 1. **Feasibility**: Utilizes advanced AI models and existing frameworks for implementation.
-2. **Scalability**: Cloud-based AI services enable handling of increasing user and data volumes.
+2. **Scalability**: Cloud-based AI services could enable handling of increasing user and data volumes.
 3. **Integration**: Seamless integration with MYNTRA's infrastructure allows for continuous updates and improvements.

 ## Models and Libraries